ClementBobin/obsidian/administra/Evaluating Project + Analyzing Variances.md

 ### 📈 **Project Tracking Indicators**

 These indicators help measure the different aspects of project performance:

+>[!tip] The right mix of indicators can give a comprehensive view of a project's health.

 - **Key Performance Indicators (KPIs)**: Metrics that quantify project success and progress.